Andrew Ryan (diplomat)

-In 1913 he married Ruth Margaret van Millingen of Dunblane, Perthshire, they had two children the Roman Catholic theologian and philosopher Columba Ryan and cartoonist John Ryan.
+In 1913 Ryan married Ruth Margaret van Millingen of Dunblane, Perthshire.
+They had four sons, including the Roman Catholic theologian and philosopher Columba Ryan and the cartoonist John Ryan.

+His sister Mary Ryan was the first woman to become a professor in Great Britain or Ireland.
+His brother Sir Thomas Ryan (1879–1934) worked in the Indian Civil Service, and a younger brother was the Dominican priest Patrick Finbar Ryan OP, Archbishop of Port of Spain, Trinidad.

 Ryan's autobiography, The Last of the Dragomans, was published by Geoffrey Bles in 1951.